KVOA: Post/Cordillera ownership

 The station was acquired by H&C Communications—owned by the Hobby family of Houston, publishers of the Houston Post—in 1982, after the Diamond consortium opted to sell.
 The Hobby family was the only prospective buyer contacted, spending $30 million to purchase KVOA-TV.
 Ruby remained as general manager, and the station continued its leadership, being first to introduce stereo broadcasting and closed captioning in Tucson.
-When the Post was sold a year later, the Hobby family reorganized its broadcasting interests as H&C Communications.
 H&C began to liquidate its television stations in 1992.
 A deal was reached to sell KVOA and four of its sister stations (KPRC-TV in Houston, KSAT-TV in San Antonio, WESH in Orlando, and KCCI-TV in Des Moines) to Young Broadcasting that year, but it was canceled due to lack of financing for Young to proceed with the purchase.
 The following year, KVOA was sold to the Evening Post Publishing Company (through its Cordillera Communications subsidiary).
 It became the largest television property owned by Cordillera.